The church has a facade inspired by a Greek temple, and is famous for being featured in a few scenes of the movie Indiana Jones and the Last Crusade.

-The church was founded in 936, on the place of a previous church, San Lorenzo, which would probably have been built at beginning of the 9th century.
+The church was founded in 936, on the place of a previous church, San Lorenzo, which was probably built at the beginning of the 9th century.

-The current appearance dates back to 1779, when it was completed the renovation work begun in 1749, on a project by the architect Lorenzo Boschetti.
+The current appearance dates back to 1779, when it was completed the renovation work began in 1749, on a project by the architect Lorenzo Boschetti.

-In 1810, in full Napoleonic rule, the parish was suppressed and the church was deconsecrated.
+In 1810, in full Napoleonic domination, the parish was suppressed and the church was deconsecrated.
+It was later converted into a permanent exhibition space dedicated to the machines of Leonardo da Vinci.

-The interior has a single-nave structure, with six side altars, three on the right and three on the left, all decorated with paintings, except one, and a presbytery with a square plan.
+The interior has a single nave, with six side altars, three on the right and three on the left, all decorated with paintings, except one, and a presbytery with a square plan.

 The bell-tower, built in Romanesque style, stands detached from the church.
-The bell-tower, with three arched windows on each side and a conical roof, was rebuilt in Gothic style in 1350 and restored in 1882 by Lodovico Cadorin.
+With three arched windows on each side and a conical roof, the bell-tower was restored in 1882 by Lodovico Cadorin.

 Inside, you can find works by Antonio Foler, Francesco Beccaruzzi, Giuseppe de Gobbis and Paolo Veronese.